NetaScale/SCAL-UX/README.md

 Design
 ------

-The executive borrows from the concepts of Mach and NetBSD.
+The executive (VXK) borrows from the concepts of Mach and NetBSD.
 The virtual memory manager is largely modeled after NetBSD's UVM.
-Some notes on its handling of anonymous mappings can be found in [docs/vm_notes.md].
+Some notes (mainly on its handling of anonymous mappings can be found in [docs/vm_notes.md].

+### Concepts of the Executive

+The core concepts are four:
+  - **Process**: a logical unit composed of an address space map and a set of Rights, in which Threads may run.
+  - **Thread**: A thread of execution within a process.
+  - **Message**: An asynchronously-sent unit of communication.
+  - **Right**: A capability by which messages may be either received or sent.

+Rights refer to underlying message queues and vary in type: some permit sending, others receiving, and a filter may be attached, yielding a Filtered Right, which may permit only certain kinds of messages to be sent or received.

+### Concepts of the Posix personality

+The Posix personality is structured as a fairly typical Unix running atop the underlying Executive.
-The (very tentative as yet) VFS is similar to the design of the SunOS VFS.
+Its (very tentative as yet) VFS is similar to the design of the SunOS VFS.

 Third-party components
 ----------------------